Passer au contenu principal

 From affordability to stain-resistance, faux leather upholstery comes with plenty of perks.

-• Because it uses synthetic materials rather than animal products, faux leather upholstery is typically less expensive than genuine leather.
+• Budget Friendly: Because it uses synthetic materials rather than animal products, faux leather upholstery is typically less expensive than genuine leather.
 This makes it an excellent option for any budget.

-• Faux leather upholstery is fade-resistant and comes in a much wider variety of colors than genuine leather.
+• Fade Resistance & Color Variety: Faux leather upholstery is fade-resistant and comes in a much wider variety of colors than genuine leather.
 You can pick from a range of shades, from soothing neutrals to bold hues.

-• Its durable construction makes it less prone to scratches, scrapes, and stains.
+• Durability: Its durable construction makes it less prone to scratches, scrapes, and stains.

-• Faux leather is nonporous and stain-resistant, which makes it easy to wipe clean.
+• Easy to Clean: Faux leather is nonporous and stain-resistant, which makes it effortless to wipe clean.

 Cons of Faux Leather